paulcpk/frontend-framework-comparison/pokedex-app/README.md

 This doesn't work btw.
 Still struggling to fetch my `id` param from the URL.
 It seems like they completely revamped the API for this, all the Stackoverflow posts dated older than ~ 6 months are useless.

+More highly esotheric syntax for observing variable changes: (https://stackoverflow.com/questions/56983938/in-svelte-how-to-console-logyes-when-a-variable-changed)[https://stackoverflow.com/questions/56983938/in-svelte-how-to-console-logyes-when-a-variable-changed]

-Time to implement: ~ 1h
+Time to implement: ~ 2.5h

 Breakdown:
-- App Setup and UI: 1h
+- App Setup and UI: 2.5h
 - Testing Setup: 0h
 - CI/CD: 0h